argoproj/argo-events/api/event-source.md

 <p>

-Sets a limit on how many events get read from kafka per second which in turn limits the number of pods created per second if using an argo workflow or k8s sensor.
+Sets a limit on how many events get read from kafka per second.

 </p>